laurentperrinet/laurentperrinet.github.io/content/publication/boutin-franciosini-ruffier-perrinet-17-doctoral-day/index.md

 publication: '*Doc2AMU Doctoral Day - 2017-10-13*'
 publication_types:
 - inproceedings
-tags: ["deep-learning", "sparse-coding"]
+tags: ["predictive-coding", "sparse-coding"]
 title: Controlling an aerial robot with human gestures using bio-inspired algorithm
-categories: ["NeuroAI & Machine Learning"]
+categories: ["Behavioural Neuroscience", "NeuroAI & Machine Learning"]
 ---
 * see a follow-up in: {{< cite page="/publication/boutin-franciosini-chavane-ruffier-perrinet-20" view="4" >}}
 * more about the role of top-down connections: {{< cite page="/publication/boutin-franciosini-ruffier-perrinet-20-feedback" view="4" >}}